Sustainability & Social Impact Glossary

 Culture – The dynamics between a group of people and the sum of the perceptions, beliefs and values the group possesses.
 Or what it feels like to be somewhere.
 Or bacteria in a petri dish.

-Climate Justice – Climate change is affecting people around the world differently.
-Often those who’ve done the least to cause climate breakdown are the ones who suffer the worst of its effects.
-Climate change solutions must address economic, social, and political considerations as well as environmental ones.
+Climate Justice – Climate change is disproportionately affecting countries that have done the least to cause it.
+In view of this, climate change solutions must address economic, social, and political considerations as well as environmental ones.
 For example, it’s important that richer countries provide finance and new technologies to poorer countries so carbon-intensive development doesn’t have to be a foregone conclusion.

 Doughnut Economic Model – We need to respect planetary and social boundaries in order to survive and thrive.
 There are real, quantifiable, upper limits to our environmental footprint, and there are real, quantifiable minimum standards for social well-being.
 Graphed, they look like a doughnut.
 If we don’t operate within this delicious sweet spot then we could overshoot and generate irreversible damage.
 We’ll also end up like Homer Simpson.